 As we have seen the Phoenician trading posts set up in Andalucia between 850 and 800 BCE all experienced a period of expansion with new buildings, signs of a growing elite presence and increased trade between 700 and 600 BCE.
 At the same time, since 814 BCE, the Phoenicians had been expanding their influence along the north coast of Africa from what was to become their greatest city, Carthage.

 It is about 650 BCE that the traders of Carthage took their first action sanctioned by leaders from Carthage rather than Tyre.
-They colonised Ibiza.
+They colonised Ibiza, establishing a base between the Greeks on Sicily and the Iberian peninsula.
 It is from this point that Carthage can be considered a separate power.
-First we need to look at how the Phoenicians expanded there trading networks.
+First, we need to look at how the Phoenicians had previously expanded their trading networks.

-Up until this date the various expeditions to the west had been sponsored by the city of Tyre, the merchant ships, crews, supplies, materials and initial trading products.
+Up until this date, the various expeditions to the west had been sponsored by the city of Tyre, the merchant ships, crews, supplies, materials and initial trading products.
 (The other Phoenician cities as explained earlier, were occupied with trade in other directions).
-Once a settlement was established, and I have used the word settlement advisedly throughout, the Phoenicians had no pretensions to colonise a country, then the potential rewards flowing back to Tyre were huge.
-In the east Phoenician traders negotiated with indigenous rulers for the rights to establish a trading settlement, the rights, sometimes sole rights, to trade and the relative value of goods, a quantity of wine was worth a certain weight of silver for instance.
+Once a settlement was established, and I have used the word settlement advisedly throughout (the Phoenicians had no pretensions to colonise a country), then the potential rewards flowing back to Tyre were huge.
+In the east Phoenician traders had become used to negotiating with indigenous rulers for the rights to establish a trading settlement, the rights, sometimes sole rights, to trade and the relative value of goods; a quantity of wine was worth a certain weight of silver for instance.
 Coinage was not introduced into the Phoenician trading system until about 450 BCE.
 This was all backed up by a state (Tyre) sponsored fleet of warships, biremes and the battleship of the Mediterranean, the trireme.
 Tyre had also been known to hire its fleet to allies during times of conflict, another lucrative source of income and another story.